Stormyy/b3cod4x/README.md

 ## Permissions

 By default b3cod4x supports authorization with laravel policies.
-This policy allows all actions when your logged in.
-You can overwrite this policy class in the b3cod4x config.
-Your own b3cod4x policy class has to implement the `Stormyy\B3\Policies\B3ServerPolicyInterface` interface
+For the default policy you need to claim your ingame player.
+This is done via a cod4x plugin which you can find in the latest release.
+You can overwrite this policy class in the b3cod4x config, you can also overwrite the default policy class by binding b3 groups to permissions in the config.
+Your own b3cod4x policy class has to extend the `Stormyy\B3\Policies\B3ServerPolicy`